Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/Module 5/Lab-01.md

     ![](../media/lab01-task3-localscript.png)

-1. In the *Downloads* pop-up, use your mouse to select the 'WindowsDefenderATPOnboardingPackage.zip' file, and then click on the folder icon for **Show in folder**. **Hint:** If you can't locate it, the file should be in the 'c:\users\admin\downloads' directory.
+1. In the *Downloads* pop-up, use your mouse to select the 'WindowsDefenderATPOnboardingPackage.zip' file, and then click on the folder icon for **Show in folder**. **Hint:** If you can't locate it, the file should be in the 'C:\Users\demouser\Downloads' directory.

     ![](../media/lab01-task3-downloadspopup.png)